Thomas Hovenden

-Thomas Hovenden (December 28, 1840 - August 14, 1895) was an Irish artist and teacher who spent much of his life in the United States.
-He painted realistic quiet family scenes and narrative subjects and often depicted African Americans.
+Thomas Hovenden (December 28, 1840 - August 14, 1895) was an Irish-born painter and teacher who spent most of his life in the United States.
+He painted historical works, domestic scenes and narrative subjects, some depicting African Americans.

 Biography

 Self-Portrait of the Artist in His Studio (1875), Yale University Art Gallery.

 Hovenden was born in Dunmanway, County Cork, Ireland.
-His parents died at the time of the Great Famine and he was placed in an orphanage at the age of six.
+Both his parents died in the 1845-1852 Great Famine, and he was placed in an orphanage at the age of six.
 Apprenticed to a carver and gilder, he studied at the Cork School of Design.

-In 1863, he immigrated to the United States.
-He studied at the National Academy of Design in New York City.
-He moved to Baltimore in 1868 and then left for Paris in 1874.
-He studied at the École des Beaux Arts under Cabanel, but spent most of his time with the American art colony at Pont-Aven in Brittany led by Robert Wylie, where he painted many pictures of the peasantry.
+Hovenden immigrated to the United States in 1863, and studied at the National Academy of Design in New York City.
+He moved to Baltimore in 1868, where he painted for several years and met businessmen and art collectors William T. Walters and John W. McCoy.
+With McCoy's financial sponsorship, Hovenden moved to Paris in 1874, where he studied at the École des Beaux Arts under Cabanel.
+He spent his summers at the American art colony at Pont-Aven in Brittany, where he painted many pictures of the peasantry.

-Returning to America in 1880, he became a member of the Society of American Artists and an Associate member of the National Academy of Design (elected Academician in 1882).
-He married Helen Corson in 1881, an artist he had met in Pont-Aven, and settled at her father's homestead in Plymouth Meeting, Pennsylvania, outside of Philadelphia.
-She came from a family of abolitionists and her home was a stop on the Underground Railroad.
-Their barn, later used as Hovenden's studio, was known as "Abolition Hall" due to its use for anti-slavery meetings.
+Returning to America in 1880, Hovenden joined the Society of American Artists.
+He was elected an Associate member of the National Academy of Design in 1881, and was elected an Academician in 1882.

+He married Helen Corson in June 1881, an artist he had met in Pont-Aven, and they settled into her late parents' homestead in Plymouth Meeting, Pennsylvania, outside of Philadelphia.
+She came from a family of Quakers and abolitionists, and for decades their house had been a stop on the Underground Railroad.
+Her father built an addition to the barn to house anti-slavery lectures and meetings, which was known as "Abolition Hall."
+Thomas Hovenden made Abolition Hall his studio.